Everything you need to know about the National 24 Hour Challenge!

 There are two big reasons for the move to two loops.
 First, for many years we have heard from people who said the old first loop of 121 miles was intimidating, especially to new riders.
 Although the Day Loop is still challenging to ride, the shorter length allows riders to return to our home base at Thornapple-Kellogg Middle School to rest/replenish after just 50 miles.
 Second, two loops allows us to have just two checkpoints, which requires less volunteer and equipment resources.

 When you ride the Day Loop you will leave Thornapple-Kellogg Middle School and ride South to Delton-Kellogg High School.
 You will pass through the checkpoint at Delton-Kellogg High School and ride North back to Thornapple-Kellogg Middle School.
-You will find maps of these routes in the 2020 Registration Information at www.N24HC.org.
+You will find maps of these routes in the 2021 Registration Information packet.

 Support Team Returns!
 We are excited to announce we will once again be offering a support team option for riders who are unable to bring a support crew to the National 24 Hour Challenge.
-Be sure to check out all the details on page 6 of the 2020 Registration Information packet.
+Be sure to check out all the details on page 6 of the 2021 Registration Information packet.
 In order to provide the best possible neutral support, our support team will be limited to 40 riders.
-If you are interested, please sign up early as our support team services sold out quickly last year.
+If you are interested, please sign up early as our support team services sold out quickly in 2019.

 Over 150 volunteers are the lifeblood of the National 24 Hour Challenge!
 Please consider volunteering early so that you get the position you want, and so that we can see what positions we will need to work on filling.